datacraft-dsc/DEPs/0/README.md

 A participant in a Data Ecosystem who creates Assets and makes them available to others.
 A Publisher is typically the Data Owner of the asset, or someone acting on the Data Owner's behalf.

+## Resolver

+A service available to the Data Ecosystem that maps DIDs to DDOs, effectively acting as a shared directory of decentralised services in the data ecosystem.

+The Ocean Network provides a resolver which handles DIDs registered on the Ocean network, which have the form:

+`did:op:21f8a3a788fe465f81b146af04ed4c9bd7d9158bebbc458a8ca92d5dd57335d3`

 ## Service Provider

-A Service Provider is a participant in the data ecosystem who makes assets available to other participants via one or more Agents supporting the DEP Standard APIs.
+A Service Provider is a participant in the data ecosystem who makes Assets available to other participants via one or more Agents supporting the DEP Standard APIs.
 Service providers may provider additional APIs not covered by the DEP Standards, but should be aware that this will limit the ability for such functionality to be used in an interoperable fashion, since such features will not be available to be used in general